aminianmahdieh/NoSQL-Exam/README.md

-## NoSQL-Exam
+# NoSQL-Exam
-Kafka Api

-#MAIN CONCEPTS
+## MAIN CONCEPTS

-▸ Choose a continuous data source (available in API):
+*Choose a continuous data source (available in API)

- I choose the weather api from https://www.metaweather.com/api/?ref=apilist.fun

-▸ Collect the data in a Kafka topic
+*Collect the data in a Kafka topic

-▸ Query the API at a given interval
+*Query the API at a given interval

-▸ Produce a Kafka message for each data capture
+*Produce a Kafka message for each data capture

-▸ Continuous data processing with Kafka Stream & KSQL
+*Continuous data processing with Kafka Stream & KSQL

-▸ Aggregated data production
+*Aggregated data production

-▸ Writing in new topics
+*Writing in new topics

-▸ Ingest denormalized data into MongoDB
+*Ingest denormalized data into MongoDB

-▸ Connectivity with a geoloc system.
+*Connectivity with a geoloc system.

-▸ Students are in charge of finding the use case regarding its data source
+*Students are in charge of finding the use case regarding its data source